rice-hiroko/drudder/README.md

 mounted volumes your containers as atomic snapshots even while your services are running and continue to write data.

-The snapshots will be atomic, therefore suitable even for database realtime operations while the database is running and writing to the volume(s).
+The snapshots will be atomic, therefore they should be suitable even for database realtime operations while the database is running and writing to the volume(s).

 ## Enable it for a service